 She teaches on various modules including the year two Focus Study module on the Tudor and Stuarts which cover the social and political history of early modern England.
-Her third year special subject module is The Tudors which allows students to make an indepth study of the reign of Elizabeth I. She is also the work placement tutor for the second year History and English work based learning module.
+Her third year special subject module is The Tudors which allows students to make an indepth study of the reign of Elizabeth I.

 Sarah 's research interests are in the field of the religious history of England and Europe in the sixteenth and seventeenth centuries.
 In particular Sarah has worked on religion in the north of England.
 She has produced work on the activities of both Catholics and Protestants in this era reflecting her interest in the religious conflicts of the period, but also in the concept of religious toleration in the sixteenth century.